-Every year in BC, hundreds of people in BC receive the ultimate gift: a second chance at life.
+Every year, hundreds of people in BC receive the ultimate gift: a second chance at life.
 A transplant is life-changing in many ways, some of which may be harder to manage.

-Throughout your transplant journey, you’ll likely experience different emotions and have many questions.
+Throughout your transplant journey, it is normal to experience a range of different emotions and to have many questions.
 The good news is you don’t have to go through it alone.
 Many groups in BC offer support and resources that can help you through this transition.

 Some transplant recipients write to their donor family to express their gratitude.
 The decision to write to your donor family is a personal choice, but your words can often help families cope with the loss of their loved one.

 The BC Human Tissue Gift Act

 requires that the identity of both the donor and the recipient be kept confidential.
 For this reason, we ask that you do not include any identifying personal information such as your names, where you live, or where you work.
 Feel free to send a card, a simple handwritten note or typed letter.

 - Your gender and life stage (i.e. child, teen, middle-aged etc.)

 - Favourite pastimes, hobbies or interests

 - Family situation such as marital status, children, grandchildren (Note: please do not include names.)

 - The name of the city in which you live

 In closing your letter or card, please simply sign your card or letter "a transplant recipient".
 Please do not include the following:

 - Your address, city, telephone number or email address

 - The name of the hospital where you received your transplant

 Please place your card or letter in an unsealed envelope.
 Include on a separate piece of paper: